Concussions in Truck Accidents

 Concussions should never be considered “minor.”
 After an accident with a truck, victims need immediate medical attention to assess their injuries and check for signs of brain trauma.
-Healthcare providers will typically conduct a complete neurological examination to check for signs of concussion and brain trauma.
-A neurological exam may include:
+Healthcare providers will typically conduct a complete neurological examination to check for concussion and brain trauma signs.
+A neurological exam may include the following:

 - Tests of motor function and reflexes